Geranium (Pelargonium x hortorum) care for starters – there are two types of plants people refer to as “Geraniums.”

 3 Methods For Overwintering Geraniums

-Alternately, at the end of the growing season you can take cuttings and start them indoors during the winter.
+Alternatively, at the end of the growing season, you can take a tip or stem cuttings and start them indoors during the winter.

 This will mean sacrificing your existing plants and replacing them with their offspring in the new growing season.

-The easiest way to overwinter geraniums is to sacrifice the parent plant and take cuttings that you can restart indoors during the winter.
+The easiest way to overwinter geraniums is to sacrifice the parent plant and start new plants by taking cuttings that you can restart indoors during the winter.
 Here are some tips to help you do this successfully.

 - Begin by making sure that your pruning knife or pruning scissors are very sharp.